Talh45/Talh45/README.md

 ## Objective

-I am a recent graduate with a strong foundation in computer networks and system management.
-With hands-on experience in Linux, Windows, and security hardening, I am eager to begin my career as a System Administrator, ensuring reliable, secure, and efficient IT operations.
+My journey in computer networks and system management has led me to develop a passion for IT administration, and I am now eager to begin my career as a System Administrator.

 ## Skills